apache/pulsar-manager/README.md

 Casdoor can connect to Pulsar-manager simply.

-Because the code for connecting casdoor have been add in Pulsar-manager,so we just need configure application.yml in back-end and open front switch.
+Because the code for connecting the casdoor has been added in Pulsar-manager, we need to configure the casdoor in the back-end and front-end.

 #### Step1.
 Deploy Casdoor